Camps and Conferences

 Commuter campers are campers who will drive back and forth to camp and will not stay overnight.
 They can arrive at the designated check-in time and location indicated in the Camp Information Packet.
 Commuters will not receive a room key for the residence hall but are welcome to socialize in the residence hall with friends during breaks.
 Only lunch and dinner will be served to commuter campers.
 Report to camp before the first session of the day after breakfast.
 The authorized driver can pick up the commuter camper at the conclusion of camp each day after checking out with staff.

-Cancellations and payments: All registrant accounts must be paid in full 21 days prior to the start of event.
-Registrants with outstanding balances after payment is due in full are subject to being removed from the event roster without refund.
+Cancellations and payments: All registrant accounts must be paid in full 21 days prior to the start of the event.
+Registrants with outstanding balances after payment is due in full are subject to being removed from the event roster without a refund.
 Please contact Continuing Education Services at cesevents@uww.edu prior to this deadline if extenuating circumstances prevent you from completing a payment.

 Refunds: All summer camp events require a minimum of a $100 non-refundable deposit.

-We reserve the right to cancel any event for any reason; in such case, all fees paid will be refunded or contact cesevents@uww.edu for alternate arrangements.
+We reserve the right to cancel any event for any reason; in such case, all fees paid will be refunded, or contact cesevents@uww.edu for alternate arrangements.

 Want to Sponsor a Registrant?